juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 **Importance.** Self-healing drivers can reduce automation maintenance costs by automatically detecting changes in the web page layout and updating locators to ensure the test cases are functional [1].

-**Theory.** Selenium.WebDriver.SelfHealing is the only available library for DotNet in the NuGet repository, and Healenium and TestRigor are only Java libraries.
-Selenium.WebDriver.SelfHealing offers a free monthly quota, Healenium is free without limit, and TestRigor is private with a fifteen-day trial [2, 3].
+**Previous work.** Doing a literacy review of self-healing libraries we found Healenium, a popular open-source solution that works with Selenium, a solid test framework used by test teams since 2004.
+Healenium is not free-software, meaning that using it doesn't force development teams to release their code, but is free to use and users would need to pay only if they want to get support.
+For the moment, Healenium only works with Java, and so do another solution called TestRigor, which is private with a fifteen-day trial [2, 3].
+For C#, a different language used in automation, we found Selenium.WebDriver.SelfHealing; the only available NuGet official package for self-healing that comes with a free monthly quota.
 Only Healenium and TestRigor mentioned to be using of Artificial Intelligence.

 **Method.** We evaluated all libraries using two test procedures.
 In the first one, the user opens a web form, enters a value in an input field, submit the form by pressing a button, and confirms that the value is displayed in a label (test cases 1-8 in Table 1).
 In the second one, the user enters a form and presses a button to reveal a hidden link (test cases 9-12 in Table 1).
 The test procedures were implemented in a DotNet project using Selenium/nUnit and in a Java project using Maven/TestNg/Selenium.
 By design, the Healenium project runs in Selenium Hub on a Docker container.
 The configurations of the web sites were proposed by TestRigor and Chernyshova and were illustrated in Figures 1 and 2 [3, 4, 5].